oracle-livelabs/oml/oml-restapi-services/omls-auth-account/omls-auth-account.md

     </copy>
     ```

+    This completes the task of obtaining the `oml-cloud-service-location-url`.

+## Task 3: View the Token

-6. Successfully running the command above results in a token string that is saved to the variable ``token``.
-To visually inspect the token, run the command below:
+Successfully running the command in Task 3 results in a token string that is saved to the variable ``token``.
+YOu can also visually inspect the token.

+1. To visually inspect the token, run the command below:

     ```
     <copy>echo $token</copy>